awsdocs/amazon-kendra-developer-guide/doc_source/data-source-confluence.md

 --------

-# Using a Confluence data source<a name="data-source-confluence"></a>
+# Using an Atlassian Confluence data source<a name="data-source-confluence"></a>

-You can use Amazon Kendra to index blogs, pages, and attachments to either that are hosted on a Confluence cloud or Confluence server instance\.
+You can use Amazon Kendra to index blogs, pages, and attachments to either blogs and pages that are hosted on an Atlassian Confluence cloud or Atlassian Confluence server instance\.
 By default, Amazon Kendra indexes regular spaces, you can configure Amazon Kendra to index personal and archived spaces\.
 To exclude or include specific blogs, pages, and spaces from indexing, you use a list\.

 Amazon Kendra indexes pages and blogs by default\.
 You can restrict the pages and blogs that are crawled using inclusion and exclusion patterns\.
 When you use an inclusion pattern, only those pages and blogs that match the inclusion pattern are indexed\.
 If you specify an exclusion pattern, pages that match the pattern are not indexed\.